Joletaxi19/thesis-desi-cmb-fli/docs/data_access.md

 - **ACT DR6+ CMB lensing** – access requirements and calibration steps required for cross-correlation with DESI.

-A recommended local layout is:
+All data handling occurs on NERSC systems rather than in a local `data/` directory.
+Populate the following shared paths (or adapt `configs/nersc/perlmutter.yml` if your allocation uses different locations):

 ```
-data/
-|- raw/       # Read-only copies of official DESI and CMB lensing products
+/global/cfs/cdirs/desi/users/<username>/desi-cmb-fli/inputs/    # Read-only DESI catalogs, masks
-|- interim/   # Cached or down-sampled intermediates for development work
+/pscratch/sd/<u>/<username>/desi-cmb-fli/interim/               # Cached development products
-`- processed/ # Analysis-ready maps, masks, and summary statistics
+/pscratch/sd/<u>/<username>/desi-cmb-fli/processed/             # Analysis-ready summaries and chains
 ```

-For reproducibility, checksums, licences, and any proprietary access constraints should accompany the acquisition instructions.
+The `<u>` placeholder is the first character of your NERSC username, matching NERSC's scratch path convention.

+Document the provenance of each file (checksums, licences, access controls) alongside the instructions you record here so that collaborators can reproduce your environment on Perlmutter.